Gauravrao1/AI-Based-Vital-Analysis-and-Health-Prediction-System/README.md

 # AI-Based Vital Analysis and Health Prediction System

-This project is a ready-to-run prototype for Track 5: VIT Internship Special Track.

 It provides:

 - Vitals dataset input (uploaded CSV or generated sample data)